Why equitable workplaces depend on your team’s makeup (not just outstanding hires)

 When we talk about fixing gender and diversity representation in the tech industry, we usually think about head counts.
 This approach makes sense on paper, since the more diversity in your organization, the better—right?
 It depends.
 Getting people in the door doesn’t guarantee equity, when an organization’s norms, practices and patterns don’t allow individuals to have equal influence and participation.

-Research and research report, like Sheryl Sandberg’s seminal Lean In and recent Harvard Business Review studies), have instructed women to find ways to bypass the “likeability penalty”—or the expectation on women to be kind and communal, so when they assert themselves, we like them less.
+Research and research report, like Sheryl Sandberg’s seminal Lean In and recent Harvard Business Review studies, have instructed women to find ways to bypass the “likeability penalty”—or the expectation on women to be kind and communal, so when they assert themselves, we like them less.
 These studies point to the intrinsic differences between men and women and how our society perceives these differences, and instruct individuals to support one another as we work together to fix the pipeline problem.

 Despite countless studies pointing to the challenges and hurdles females face in rising to the same levels, at the same speed, as their male counterparts, the expectation has mostly remained on women to find mentors and sponsors, and make behavioral changes to avoid being penalized.